shovon095/Calibration-of-BERT-for-NER/readme.md

 Installation

 Clone the repository:
 git clone https://github.com/shovon095/Calibration-of-BERT-for-NER.git

 Usage:

-1. Prepare Your Data
+1. Prepare Your Data:
 Ensure your data is in a CoNLL-2003 format with each word tagged with its corresponding entity label.
 The data should be split into train, validation, and test sets.

 Please use Data Pre-processing.ipynb to preprocess the data.
 We used IOB tagging.
+We separated the sentences in EHR using a space.
 Please use Data Post-processing.ipynb to postprocess the data for n2c2 format.
+The script should iterate through the test data and return only .ann files from the predictions of the models.
-Use preprocess.sh to generate the labels for the model training.
+Use preprocess.sh on the IOB tagged data to generate the labels for the model training.

-3. Training the Model
+3. Training the Model:
 To train the model, use the following command: